dogokit/dogokit-stack-all/README.md

 - ScreenFlow — ?
 - Loom — ?
-- [Grain](https://grain.com/) — Capture &amp; Share Insights from Customer Meetings.
+- [Grain](https://grain.com/) — Capture & Share Insights from Customer Meetings.
 The easiest meeting insights tool to understand and communicate the needs of your customers.
 - tl;dv — ?

 ## Audio editing and sharing